runemadsen/runemadsen-2012/writings/printing-code/index.md

 * That being said, you are encouraged to share paper and AMS reservations with at least one other person.
 The print reservations at AMS fills up quickly, and it's much better to go in groups of 2 or 3 people.

 * Please participate.
 I will try to give my honest opinion, and you should try your best to give me yours.
+This also means doing the readings.

+* In this class I highly encourage you to take on the role as an artist and independent thinker: This means that you will need to find a delicate balance between thought and tool.

 Inspirational Reading
 ---------------------